-- 1. Close any files you have open. - 2.
-Choose File > New.
+- 1. Close any files you have open.

+- 2. Choose File > New.

-3. Select Import Model From: and then in the import list, choose SQL File, then click Import.
+- 3. Select Import Model From > SQL File, and then click Import.

-Note The ERX File choice enables you to import ERwin 3.5.2 ERX files.
+Note The ERX File choice enables you to import erwin ERX files.
 Selecting From External Metadata launches the MetaWizard to import from alternative sources.

-The Import Database SQL File dialog appears:
+The Import Database SQL File dialog appears.

-4. To the right of Select a Database SQL File, click the folder icon, click Sample DDL (DB2 7.x for OS390).SQL, and then click Open.
+- 4. To the right of Select a Database SQL File, click the folder icon, and then find Sample DDL (DB2 7.x for OS390).SQL (located at C:\Program Files\IDERA\ERStudio Data Architect x.x\SQLCode\Sample DDL (DB2 7.x for OS390).SQL), and then click Open. - 5.
+In the Select the target database platform list, click IBM DB2 UDB for OS /390 x.x, and then click OK.